Dawn (Ry X album)

 Dawn is the second studio album by Ry X, released through Infectious Records and Loma Vista Records.
 The album was released on 6 May 2016.
-The album charted at #34 in the UK Album Charts as well as charting in Germany, France, Canada and Australia.
+The album charted at #34 in the UK Albums Chart as well as charting in Germany, France, Canada and Australia.
 It gained favourable reception from the media, with a New York Times review saying "His voice is a pearly, androgynous tenor, a vessel for liquid melancholy that blurs words at the edges.
 He stretches pop structures with repetition that grows devotional, obsessive, hypnotic".
 In support of the album, RY X began an extensive tour across Europe and the US as well as appearing at many festival throughout 2016 such as Barn on the Farm and Montreux Jazz Festival.